 - Exact match.
 Used to specify a single value for the given device attribute.
-Any string that doesn't start with int: represents the exact match.
-String device attributes are compared to this string including case of symbols.
-Integer attributes are first converted to a string (see individual filter attributes) and then compared ignoring case. - Any match.
+Any string that doesn't start with int: represents an exact match.
+String device attributes are compared to this string in a case-sensitive manner.
+Integer attributes are first converted to a string (see individual filter attributes) and then compared in a case-insensitive manner. - Any match.
 Any value of the corresponding device attribute will match the given filter.
 An empty or null string is used to construct this type of filtering expressions.

-Note: On the Windows host platform, interval filters are not currently available.
+Note: On Windows hosts, interval filters are not currently available.
 Also all string filter attributes (manufacturer, product, serialNumber) are ignored, so they behave as any match no matter what string expression is specified.

-See also: IUSBDeviceFilters::deviceFilters[], IHostUSBDeviceFilter
+See also: IUSBDeviceFilters::deviceFilters[], IHostUSBDeviceFilter wstring IUSBDeviceFilter::name boolean IUSBDeviceFilter::active

-'''

-wstring IUSBDeviceFilter::name

-'''